Wilco: Sky Blue Sky (2006–2008)

-Having enjoyed their time in New Zealand and the vibe of Finn's own Roundhead Studios, the four members stayed in Auckland through January to record the foundation tracks for their next album.
-Jim Scott, who acted as engineer and mixer for the Neil Finn project, stayed on in the same capacity for the Wilco sessions.
-Nels Cline and Mikael Jorgensen would later add overdubs to these tracks at the band's Chicago Loft.
+The band stayed in Auckland through January recording for their next album at Finn's own Roundhead Studios.
+Jim Scott, who was the engineer and mixer for the Neil Finn project, stayed on in the same capacity for the Wilco sessions.
+Nels Cline and Mikael Jorgensen later added overdubs to the tracks at the band's Chicago Loft.

-Wilco (The Album)
+Wilco (The Album), founding dBpm Records, and The Whole Love (2009–2011)

 Wilco released their seventh album, Wilco (The Album), on June 30, 2009.
 In March 2009, it was announced that singer-songwriter Feist would make a guest appearance on the new album, on the track "You and I".
-Like their previous three albums, Wilco streamed the entirety of the album on its website prior to release.
-The album hit the charts at a career-high No. 4 with sales of 99,000 on the Billboard Top 200 Album chart as well as the No. 2 spot on Billboard's Top Rock Albums chart.
+As with their previous three albums, Wilco streamed the entirety of the album on its website prior to release.
+The album hit the charts at a career-high number 4 with sales of 99,000 on the Billboard Top 200 Album chart as well as the number 2 spot on Billboard's Top Rock Albums chart.
 It marked Wilco's third top 10 album on the U.S. pop chart.
-The album's first single "You Never Know" reached the No. 1 spot on the AAA Chart, their first No. 1 in twelve years.
+The album's first single "You Never Know" reached the number 1 spot on the AAA Chart, their first number 1 in twelve years.